Carolyn Caprioni, RN, BSN

 rwelbon@yapinc.org

-Renise is the Regional Director for the Philadelphia/Delaware regions in the Mid-Atlantic Region.
+Renise Welbon is Regional Director for the Philadelphia/Delaware regions in YAP's Mid-Atlantic Region.
 She comes to YAP with over 20 years of experience working in the fields of behavioral health and counseling, education and school-based services, and social services for children and adults.
 She graduated from Indiana University of Pennsylvania with a Bachelor's Degree in Spanish, and from the University of Delaware with a Master’s Degree in Counseling and Student Personnel Administration.
-She is certified as a trainer in Crisis Prevention & Intervention, and is also a Certified Investigator for the Intellectual DisAbility service system in Pennsylvania.
-Renise has 3 children and lives in Delaware County with her husband and 2 youngest daughters.
+She is certified as a trainer in Crisis Prevention & Intervention and is also a Certified Investigator for the Intellectual DisAbility service system in Pennsylvania.
+Renise has three children and lives in Delaware County with her husband and two youngest daughters.
 She is a DIE-HARD Philadelphia Sports fan, but partial to the EAGLES, SIXERS, and UNION teams.
 She sings with an acapella gospel group and has written and produced several songs and CD's along with members of the group.
-She is very excited to be joining the YAP team as she believes she will be able to continue to make a positive impact on the lives of children and their families through her work here.
+She believes she will be able to continue to make a positive impact on the lives of children and their families through her work at YAP.

 Jamaal Crawford